cliffpyles/tdd-talk/outline.md

 - Act: Execute functionality required to produce the data to be tested
 - Assert: Ensure the data is correct

+### Colocation

+Placing your unit tests in the same folder as the code they test helps with maintainability.

+- You don't run the risk of getting test and application folders that are supposed to match, but are out of sync after changes are made in the future.
+- You don't have to continuosly update relative import paths when the location of the code changes
+- The context of the tests is immediately apparent
+- Ensures true modularity.
+As you identify code that is being repeatedly written, you can move code to reusable packages with less effort.

+### Test Once

+Don't test things that are already tested elsewhere.

 ## Helpful Resources

 - Official Jest Docs: https://jestjs.io/docs/en/getting-started